Yelp/Tron/docs/jobs.rst

 **node**
     Reference to the node or pool to run the job in.
 If a pool, the job is run in a random node in the pool.
+This is an alias to an anchor specified in **nodes**.

 **schedule**
     When to run this job.
 Schedule fields can take multiple forms.
 See